 Nothing in this Section 2.02 or in this Agreement shall obligate the Company to provide coverage under the Enron Welfare Plans, the Enron Pension Plan and/or the Enron Savings Plan for more than one year, it being the intent of the parties that after such period the Company or any successor thereto shall be able to provide the Transferred Employees such benefit plans and arrangements as it deems appropriate.
 Further, nothing shall prevent any such plans described in this Section 2.02 from being amended or terminated in the sole discretion of Enron.

 2.03 Welfare Plans.
-The Transferred Employees will be immediately eligible to become participants under all Enron Welfare Plans as of the Closing Date. the Company shall also cause the Enron Welfare Plans to waive any pre-existing-conditions exclusions to coverage, any evidence-of-insurability provisions, and any waiting-period requirements under the Enron Welfare Plans for the Transferred Employees.
+The Transferred Employees will be immediately eligible to become participants under all Enron Welfare Plans as of the Closing Date.
+The Company shall also cause the Enron Welfare Plans to waive any pre-existing-conditions exclusions to coverage, any evidence-of-insurability provisions, and any waiting-period requirements under the Enron Welfare Plans for the Transferred Employees.
 For each Transferred Employee, the Company shall apply towards any deductible requirements and out-of-pocket maximum limits under the Enron Welfare Plans applicable to the year of the Closing Date, any amounts paid by such Transferred Employee toward such requirements and limits under similar employment-related plans of Georgia-Pacific in which he or she participated during such year.

 2.04 Pension Plan Vesting and Coverage.